Do you want to have deeper conversations with clients but concerned with whether they are ready?

 So, how do you make someone feel important?

-Give them 100% of your attention and be curious about them and their world.
-Be willing to listen openly and unconditionally is the foundation of being a ‘Trusted Adviser’.
+Give them one hundred percent of your attention and be curious about them and their world.
+This is the foundation of being experienced by your client as a ‘Trusted adviser’. (click here to read, ‘The little understood power of the present moment’).

 When is a client ready for deeper conversations?